DJTommek/better-location/README.md

 - Domain with SSL certificate (might be self-signed).
 Full detailed requirements are described [here](https://core.telegram.org/bots/webhooks).

 ## ⚠ Important note
-MapyCZ link with ID currently is **NOT** working properly without running additional NodeJS server, read [this page](src/nodejs/README.md) for more info.
+MapyCZ link with Place ID or Panorama ID currently is **NOT** working properly without running additional NodeJS server, read [this page](src/nodejs/README.md) for more info.

 # Installation